Holocaust survivor opens Senate as far-right to govern Italy

 Associated Press

-ROME (AP) — Italy’s Fascist past and its future governed by a party with neo-fascist roots came to an emotional head Thursday when a Holocaust survivor presided over the first seating of Parliament since general elections last month.
+ROME (AP) — Italy’s Fascist past and its future — which will governed by a party with neo-fascist roots — came to an emotional head Thursday when a Holocaust survivor presided over the first seating of Parliament since last month’s general election.

-Speaking to the Senate, Segre marveled at the “symbolic value” of the coincidence of her role and the historic moment that Italy is witnessing.
-She noted that she was presiding over the Senate as Italy soon marks the 100th anniversary of the March on Rome, which brought Fascist dictator Benito Mussolini to power, and as war rages once again in Europe with Russia’s invasion of Ukraine.
+Speaking to the Senate, Segre marveled at the “symbolic value” of the fact that she was presiding over the proceedings as Italy soon marks the 100th anniversary of the March on Rome, which brought Fascist dictator Benito Mussolini to power, and as war rages once again in Europe with Russia’s invasion of Ukraine.

 “Today, I am particularly moved by the role that fate holds for me,” Segre told the hushed chamber.
-“In this month of October, which marks the centenary of the March on Rome that began the Fascist dictatorship, it falls to me to temporarily assume the presidency of this temple of democracy, which is the Senate of the Republic.”
+“In this month of October, which marks the centenary of the March on Rome that began the Fascist dictatorship, it falls to me to temporarily assume the presidency of this temple of democracy.”

-Segre was one of the few Italian children who survived deportation to a Nazi death camp, and she has spent recent decades telling Italian schoolchildren about the Holocaust.
-Her advocacy led President Sergio Mattarella to name her a senator-for-life in 2018 as Italy marked the anniversary of the introduction of fascist-era racial laws discriminating against Jews.
+Segre was one of the few Italian children who survived deportation to a Nazi death camp, and she has spent recent decades teaching Italian schoolchildren about the Holocaust.
+Her advocacy led President Sergio Mattarella to name her a senator-for-life in 2018.

-In her speech, Segre choked up as she recalled that those laws forbade Jewish children like her from attending school.
+In her speech, Segre choked up as she recalled the Italian laws that once forbade Jewish children like her from attending school.

 “It is impossible for me not to feel a kind of vertigo, remembering that that same little girl who on a day like this in 1938, disconsolate and lost, was forced by the racist laws to leave her elementary school bench empty.
 And that, by some strange fate, that same girl today finds herself on the most prestigious bench, in the Senate.”

 Her emotional remarks brought the 200 senators to their feet in applause, including the Brothers of Italy delegation headed by Ignazio La Russa.
-La Russa, who once proudly showed off his collection of Mussolini memorabilia, was later elected Senate speaker.
+La Russa, who once proudly showed off his collection of Mussolini memorabilia, was elected Senate speaker later Tuesday.

+Taking up his post, La Russa presented Segre with a bouquet of white roses and praised her “moral” leadership.

+“There is not a word that she said that didn’t deserve my applause,” he said, promising also to serve all political forces in the chamber.

 The Brothers of Italy, headed by Giorgia Meloni, has its origins in the Italian Social Movement, or MSI, which was founded in 1946 by former Mussolini officials and drew fascist sympathizers into its ranks.
 It remained a small far-right party until the 1990s, when it became the National Alliance and worked to distance itself from its neo-fascist past.

-Meloni was a member of the youth branches of MSI and the National Alliance and founded Brothers of Italy in 2012, keeping the tricolor flame symbol of the MSI in her party logo.
+Meloni was a member of the youth branches of MSI and the National Alliance and founded Brothers of Italy with La Russa in 2012, keeping the tricolor flame symbol of the MSI in her party logo.

 During the campaign, amid Democratic warnings that she represented a danger to democracy, Meloni insisted that the Italian right had “ handed fascism over to history for decades now, ” and had condemned racial laws and the suppression of democracy.